EEGKit/openvibe-sdk/plugins/processing/tools/doc/boxes/Doc_BoxAlgorithm_ExternalProcessing.rst

 This parameter will be given to the third party program as is, thus it is necessary to quote any arguments that contain spaces.

-Example: In the case you want to run a Python script on Windows, the parameter is the absolute path to the script that you want to run, e.g.: "C:/MyProject/myprogram.py" or "-m mylibrary.mymodule.mybox".
+Example: In the case you want to run a Python script on Windows, the parameter is the absolute path to the script that you want to run, e.g.: ``C:/MyProject/myprogram.py`` or ``-m mylibrary.mymodule.mybox``.

 Port
 ~~~~